Get the Best WordPress Backup

 Step 1: Export Your Database

 To get started, you’ll need to export your original site’s database.
+This stores crucial data like posts, pages, widgets, and WordPress settings.
 Once you have this database backup, you can easily upload it to your new server.

 WordPress phpMyAdmin